coderefinery/manuals/team-teaching.rst

   should be comfortable with it (and could even do it mostly alone), everyone can give comments and make sure to read it at least once.
 - Run as above.
+- you don't need to plan every step in detail but it can be useful to prepare the session together and step through the choreography (e.g. "now I will show this and then give you the screen and then ask you to do this ... you will lead this 20 minute block and then I will lead that 20 minute block and please ask me questions while I present X").

 Then, just go!
 Don't worry if it's not perfect, if either person wonders what to do next, just pause some or ask the other.
 This